sqbmlk/FirstRepo/README.md

 # FirstRepo
-Learning Git so naming it like this
+Learning Git so naming it like this.
+Author: Saqib Malik